 'Enterprise' is a serious exaggeration, but the company's 200+ locations across 30+ countries isn't bad.
 P2P is supported on some servers, too.

 The apps are very basic (more on that later), but WorldVPN has its own downloads available for Windows, Android and Mac, and recommends Cisco AnyConnect for iOS devices.
-So, if you were hoping for an affordable alternative to premium apps from the likes of ExpressVPN or NordVPN, then this really isn't in the same league.

 - Want to try WorldVPN?
 Check out the website here